unseensnick/portfolio-website/README.md

 3. **Configure environment variables**:

-    - Add all variables from your `.env` file
+    - Add all variables from your `.env` file are added in the "Production Environment Variables"
-    - Make sure to set `NODE_ENV=production`
     - Configure the database connection string to your production database

-4. **Configure build settings**:

-    - Build Command: `npm run build`
-    - Start Command: `npm start`
-    - Port: 3000

-5. **Deploy**:

-    - Click "Save & Deploy"
-    - Coolify will build and deploy your application
-    - Monitor the build logs for any issues

-6. **Set up reverse proxy**:
-    - Configure your domain to point to your Coolify server
-    - Set up SSL certificates using Coolify's built-in tools

 ## License